airbytehq/airbyte/docs/tutorials/locating-files-local-destination.md

 ## Locating where your temp folder is

-While running Airbyte's Docker image on Windows with WSL2, you can access your temp folder by going to
+While running Airbyte's Docker image on Windows with WSL2, you can access your temp folder by doing the following:

 1. Open File Explorer (Or any folder where you can access the address bar)
 2. Type in `\\wsl$` in the address bar